KumarRobotics/velodyne_puck/README.md

 `frequency` (`frequency`, `20.0`)

 Note that the driver does not change the frequency of the sensor.
-If needed, the RPM of the sensor should be set through the brower (see [user manual](http://velodynelidar.com/docs/manuals/63-9243%20Rev%20B%20User%20Manual%20and%20Programming%20Guide,VLP-16.pdf) for more details).
+If needed, the RPM of the sensor should be set through the browser (see [user manual](http://velodynelidar.com/docs/manuals/63-9243%20Rev%20B%20User%20Manual%20and%20Programming%20Guide,VLP-16.pdf) for more details).
 And the `frequency` parameter in the launch file should be set accordingly.

 `publish_point_cloud` (`bool`, `false`)

 If set to true, the decoder will additionally send out a local point cloud consisting of the points in each revolution.

+`publish_scan_2d` (`bool`, `false`)

+If set to true, the decoder will also publish a single scan based on the specified scan index and azimuth range.
+The existence of this topic is to make the driver backward compatible with 2D laser odometry algorithms.

+`scan_2d_index` (`int`, `7`)

+The desired scan to be used ranging from 0 to 15, starting from the bottom of the sensor.
+The 6th and 7th scans are the scans in the middle, which are approximately parallel to the xy plane of the sensor frame.

+`scan_start_azimuth` (`double`, `1.5*M_PI`)

+`scan_end_azimuth` (`double`, `0.5*M_PI`)

+Marks the start and end azimuth values of the desired scan.
+Note that the value for both of the parameters should be within `[0, 2*M_PI)`.
+Therefore, the `scan_start_azimuth` is not necessarily smaller than `scan_end_azimuth`.

 **Published Topics**